100 Notable alumni of

 -

 Najib Azmi Mikati is a Lebanese politician and businessman who served as the 52nd prime minister of Lebanon from 2021 to 2025.
-He previously served in this post as the 48th and 45th prime minister from 2011 to 2014 and in 2005.
-He previously served as the Minister of Public Works and Transport from December 1998 to 2003.
+He also served in this post as the 48th and 45th prime minister from 2011 to 2014 and in 2005, after holding the post of Minister of Public Works and Transport from December 1998 to 2003.

 -